pioio/ezcli/README.md

 - `taskcli` aims to provides a richer task list output and overview out of the box.
 - `taskcli` infers more information from type annotations, relying less on duplicating information in decorators.
 - `taskcli` offers more elaborate include capability, and hierarchical discovery of tasks.
+- `taskcli` user experience is more opinionated, aiming to out of the box reduce the amount of keystrokes needed to navigate and tasks.

 Note, unlike pyinvoke, taskcli is still in development.